godwin0904/EMNIST/README.md

 techniques/hyperparameters) under the evaluation metric of accuracy.
 b.
 After you obtain the best version of the model (i.e., the model with the best techniques/hyperparameters combination), please:
-i.
-Plot the loss function graph respect to the iteration/epoch ii.
-Plot the accuracy graph respect to the iteration/epoch iii.
-You can use either CPU or GPU to train your model and please print the training time
+  1. Plot the loss function graph respect to the iteration/epoch
+  2. Plot the accuracy graph respect to the iteration/epoch
+  3. You can use either CPU or GPU to train your model and please print the training time
 6. After you obtained the best version of MLP and CNNs, please test both models on the testing dataset
 a.
 Compare the performance of MLP and CNNs
-i.
-Load your model and print the prediction of the top six samples in testing dataset, compare them with the true labels, which will be similar to the below (example from Fashionmnist). ii.
-Plot the confusion matrix of two models – MLP and CNNs iii.
-Summarize the performance of two models using accuracy, please also report the precision, recall and F1 score of MLP and CNNs
+  1. Load your model and print the prediction of the top six samples in testing dataset, compare them with the true labels, which will be similar to the below (example from Fashionmnist).
+  2. Plot the confusion matrix of two models – MLP and CNNs
+  3. Summarize the performance of two models using accuracy, please also report the precision, recall and F1 score of MLP and CNNs